taliajmallo/rpgs/characters/Jasskia/charsheet.md

 ### Kinetic Chirurgery
 You may never gain or use infusions, but instead gain the Kinetic Healing talent for free at first level.
-You may use this talent a number of times per day equal to your CON modifier At third level and every odd level thereafter, gain a paladin mercy; you may apply a single mercy to any target of Kinetic Healing or Healing Burst.
+You may use this talent a number of times per day equal to your CON modifier without applying burn.
+At third level and every odd level thereafter, gain a paladin mercy; you may apply a single mercy to any target of Kinetic Healing or Healing Burst.
 ### Wild Talents
 DC 13 (10+CON Mod) + Talent effective spell level
 #### Kinetic Healer (Utility (Universal), Level 1, Burn 1)